giobauermeister/roboIHM/README.md

 ##RoboIHM
-#This is a Qt demo application for controlling a robotic arm built with servos
+#Qt demo application for controlling a robotic arm built with servos

 ##Overview##